diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 );
 ```

-With that in mind, RegexRiot is a java library heavily inspired from magic-regexp that contains several objects, at the core of which is a RiotString object.
+Unfortunately, such a solution does not currently exist, or is otherwise not widely adopted among the Java programming community.
+With that in mind, RegexRiot is a Java library heavily inspired from `magic-regexp` that contains several objects, at the core of which is a RiotString object.
 This particular RiotString object is an immutable object that behaves in an append-only fashion.
 However, modified copies can be made which will be covered in more detail in **Design** and **Implementation**.

 ## Design

 _This section should focus on the design of your utility library.
 You could include information on the design patterns and principles you used, the architecture of your library, and any relevant UML diagrams._

-The most important features of RegexRiot were specified as follows:
+The most important features of RegexRiot when conducting research and designing the library were specified as follows:

 1. Chain of function calls: The library will provide a chain of function calls that will allow developers to construct regular expressions by describing the pattern they want to match.
 This approach will make it easy for developers to create complex regular expressions without the need for extensive knowledge of the underlying syntax.